taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/05-local-state-react-advanced.md

 }
 ~~~~~~~~

 The functional approach opens up two more benefits.
 First, the function that updates the state is a pure function.
 There are no side-effects.
 The function always will return the same output when given the same input.
-It makes it predicable and uses the benefits of functional programming.
+It makes it predictable and uses the benefits of functional programming.
 Second, since the function is pure, it can be tested easily in an unit test and independently from the component.
 It gives you the opportunity to test your local state updates.
 You only have to extract the function from the component.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~